-Before starting an evaluation, research which evaluation approach is the right one for the project.
+Before starting an evaluation, research which approach is the right one for the project.
 Evaluations are not a one-type-fits all; different approaches work with different programs.
-Once you’ve picked an approach, create an evaluation plan and a logic model and communicate with key stakeholders about the evaluation effort so that everyone understands and is supportive of the approach.
+Once you’ve picked an approach, create an evaluation plan and a logic model to communicate with key stakeholders about the evaluation effort so that everyone understands and is supportive of the approach.
 Also, make sure to seek outside help from a research evaluator if you need it.

 Challenge 4: Bad Questions

 Asking the right questions is key to getting you the results you’re looking for in an evaluation.
 Examples of useful questions include:

 - What is the need for the program?

 - Was the structure of the program appropriate?